wangxinleo/wangxinleo/README.md

 ### About the recent

 Thank you for the interest in my work and now I have the entry in a company.
 The future may use more time I will work to accommodate new content and new environment.
 Open source will not stop, but I have more experience to think about my career direction.

-Thank you for your email.
+Looking forward to meeting you again.

 ~~Over the April(2021), I resigned from a company that I worked for three years.
 Any body thought that it's crazy and advised me don't move.
 Because it's really a hard time now (2021),whether personal health or employment.
 This is a huge challenge to balance family pressure, interview and coding time hahaüòÇ.~~